-La Quinta Inns & Suites owns and operates over 800 select-service hotels across the United States, Canada, Mexico, Colombia, and Honduras.
-The company is based in Texas, where the first ever La Quinta hotel opened across the road from the HemisFair ’68 World’s Fair.
+La Quinta owns and operates over 800 select-service hotels across the United States, Canada, Mexico, Colombia, and Honduras.
+Their headquarters are based in Texas, where the first ever hotel opened across the road from the HemisFair ’68 World’s Fair.
 Its owners, Sam and Phil Barshop, were brothers looking to extend the family real estate business.
-After trying and failing to purchase the rodeway Inn brand, they started opening La Quinta Inns in San Antonio.
-Today, La Quinta Inns & Suites franchises about 300 properties under different brand names.
+After trying and failing to purchase the rodeway Inn brand, they started opening their “Inns” across San Antonio.
+Today, the hotel chain franchises about 300 properties under different brand names.
 The typical La Quinta Inn is designed to imitate a Spanish “villa” on the outside.
 Inside, there is often a gym, swimming pool, and complimentary breakfast for guests.

 La Quinta Inns & Suites is a contemporary southwestern-style hotel chain that caters to business travelers.
 It has properties in five different nations, with more in the pipeline.

-Sam and Phil Barshop founded La Quinta Inns & Suites in 1968 in San Antonio, TX.
-In 1999, its headquarters moved from San Antonio to Irving, TX, a suburb of Dallas that placed the company closer to the Dallas-Fort Worth International Airport.
-La Quinta Inns & Suites began selling public shares in 2014.
+Sam and Phil Barshop founded the company in 1968 in San Antonio, TX.
+In 1999, its headquarters moved from San Antonio to Irving, TX, a suburb of Dallas that placed the hotel chain closer to the Dallas-Fort Worth International Airport.
+The company began selling public shares in 2014.

 La Quinta means “the fifth” or “the country place” in Spanish.
-La Quinta now allows customers to reserve rooms using only their phone numbers, via the LQ Instant Hold™ service.
-La Quinta’s CEO is Keith A. Cline.
+They now allow customers to reserve rooms using only their phone numbers, via the LQ Instant Hold™ service.
+The current CEO is Keith A. Cline.

 Based in Rockville, Maryland, Choice Hotels International, Inc., has grown from an American East Coast establishment to a global hospitality holding corporation.
-Some notable Choice Hotels brands are Sleep Inn, Comfort Inn and Comfort Suites, Quality Inn, Econo Lodge, Cambria Hotels & Suites, Mainstay Suites, and Rodeway Inn.
-There are approximately 505,278 Choice rooms, with locations in five continents.
+Some of their notable brands are Sleep Inn, Comfort Inn and Comfort Suites, Quality Inn, Econo Lodge, Cambria Hotels & Suites, Mainstay Suites, and Rodeway Inn.
+The corporation has approximately 505,278 rooms, with locations in five continents.
 A referral chain of motel owners in the southeastern United States banded together to form “Quality Courts United” in 1941.
 Quality Courts United began accepting franchises in the eastern U.S. and Canada, then spread westward in 1966.
-In 1972, the company switched to franchising and took the name Quality International.
+In 1972, the motel chain switched to franchising and took the name Quality International.
 They started market segmentation, developing brands to compete with existing full-service and mid-market chains.
 Quality International became Choice Hotels International in 1990.

-Choice Hotels International, Inc. manages 6,739 hotels and motels in 35 countries and territories, including several well known hospitality brands.
+Choice manages 6,739 hotels and motels in 35 countries and territories, including several well-known hospitality brands.

-Choice Hotels arose in 1939 from the combined efforts of seven motel owners in the southern United States.
+The company arose in 1939 from the combined efforts of seven motel owners in the southern United States.
 Choice, then “Quality Courts,” had a partnership with Best Western until the latter started spreading east of the Mississippi River.
 Quality Courts went west, introducing brands like Quality Inn and Comfort Inn before going international.
-The company was renamed Choice Hotels International in 1990.
+Quality International was renamed Choice Hotels International in 1990.
 In 2010, its headquarters moved from Silver Spring, MD to Rockville Town Center.